-On the Friday evening after Jack and I had talked openly over a cup of tea, Ella and I were in the flat alone.
+On the Friday evening, six days after Jack and I had talked openly over a cup of tea, Ella and I were in the flat alone.
 The boys were all out.
 Whilst sipping mojitos, we chatted about everything that had been happening.
-Ella declared how glad she was now that Jack and I were friends because what was happening between us was effecting the whole flat.
+Ella declared how glad she was now that Jack and I were friends because what was happening between us was affecting the whole flat.

-Now I had the opportunity to question Ella to gain an insight into how Jack was dealing with the rumours that were flourishing due to our new found ease.
+Now I had the opportunity to question Ella to gain an insight into how Jack was dealing with the rumours that were flourishing due to our new found easiness with each other.
 I decided to ask Ella if she had heard rumours at work during the past week suggesting that Jack and I were now involved romantically.

 Ella shrugged her shoulders, “Men say such stupid things Mel.
 I ignore most of what they say.
 They have been talking about the two of you since before Jack moved in here.
 They are stupid.
 As soon as he moved in, most of the guys started to bet on how long it would take before the two of you started sleeping together.
 I’ve been telling them they are all losers and that he has no chance with you.“

 “Ella, what about him?
 What does he say?
 Does he try to stop this?”